pckv/kompis/README.md

 ```

 - `404 CONFLICT` if a user with the given email does not exist
-- `403`          if a user with the given email already exist
+- `403 FORBIDDEN` if a user with the given email already exist

 ---
 #### Get user